the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-Installation.rst

   Your monitor should be capable of displaying at least 1600 x 1000 pixels.
 Some views might be truncated if TVB is run on smaller monitors.

 - **WebGL and WebSockets compatible browser** -
-  We've tested the software on Mozilla Firefox 30+, Apple Safari 7+ and Google Chrome 30+.
+  We've tested the software on the latest versions of Mozilla Firefox, Apple Safari and Google Chrome.
   Using a different, less capable browser might result in some features not working or the user interface looking awkward at times.

 - **WebGL-compatible graphics card** -